AdobeDocs/workfront.en/help/quicksilver/workfront-basics/manage-your-account-and-profile/configuring-your-user-profile/create-custom-tabs.md

 &#42;To find out what plan or license type you have, contact your [!DNL Workfront] administrator.

-## Add a dashboard in the left panel of a Workfront object or area {#add-a-dashboard-in-the-left-panel-of-a-workfront-object-or-area}
+## Add a dashboard in the left panel of a [!DNL Workfront] object or area

 Before you can add a dashboard, you must build the dashboard with all the information you want to display on it.
 You may also build an external page.\
 For more information about building dashboards, see the article [Create a dashboard](../../../reports-and-dashboards/dashboards/creating-and-managing-dashboards/create-dashboard.md).\